Long Held Commitment to Christ and His Love

 1885: A lot on the north side of H Street between 13th and 14th is acquired from the state and work on a new church starts immediately.

-1886: Trinity’s first church is dedicated on February 7th.
+1886: Trinity’s first church was dedicated on February 7th.
 PastorFrincke is teaching school full-time in addition to his ministerial duties.
 A vicar is called to assist the pastor at the day school.

-1887: Trinity calls its first regular teacher, F. Hellmann.
+1887: Trinity called its first regular teacher, F. Hellmann.
 A new addition is added to the north end of the church with room for 92 pupils.
 School enrollment is 82.

 1888: The first record of an English service is in the fall when an English sermon is delivered at the annual mission festival.